 Ofsted Inspection Reports

-Freckleton Church of England Primary School has had two full inspections, one short inspections and a HMI Monitoring Visit since 2010.
+Freckleton Church of England Primary School has had two full inspections, two short inspections and a HMI Monitoring Visit since 2010.
 Please click on the links below to read the reports:

 Freckleton - Inspection of a Good School Report - November 2022.pdf